Thesys-lab/ECRec/README.md

 ## Bulk Run (Experiments)

 XDL/ECRec is designed to run distributedly on a set of hosts over a network.
 To enable repeatable and reproducible experiments, we provide a reference experiment launching program that allows spawning ECRec clusters on AWS and training on them with simple commands.
 The program can be found in this repo at [`launch_exp.py`](launch_exp.py).
 You will need to fill in AWS EC2 keypair and GitHub credentials information in the program script.

-You can configure the number/type of PS/worker instances in the script.
+Additional useful variables to modify are described below.

 Common usage includes:

-* Spawn cluster: `python init <branch> <num_workers>`
+* Spawn cluster: `python init <branch> <num_workers>`.
+This launches and initializes AWS EC2 instances with the environment and docker images.
+    - The `INSTANCE_SPECS` variable in the script specifies the number of servers/workers and corresponding EC2 instance types, following the current tuple format.
+    - `S3_FILES`: an array of files that are used as training data.
+Each file corresponds to one worker, so the array size must >= the number of workers.
+    - `PS_MEMORY_MB`: server memory restriction.
+    - `PS_NUM_CORES`: server number of cores.
-* Launch experiments: `python run <branch> <num_workers>`
+* Launch experiments: `python run <branch> <num_workers>`.
+This kills existing docker containers and runs all scheduler, servers and workers.
+    - `TRAINING_FILE`: which python file in the directory to use for training.
+* Run workers only: `python run_workers_only <branch> <num_workers>`.
+This kills existing docker containers of workers and run workers, keeping the scheduler and servers alive.
+    - This is useful when conducting recovery experiments, where you would want to SSH into servers and run workers with this script.

 To trigger recovery, SSH into a PS host and kill and rerun its docker image.

 Throughput metrics will be logged into the path specified by the `OUTPUT_DIR` variable in the experiment launching program.
 Refer to line 15 of [`criteo_training.py`](xdl/examples/criteo/criteo_training.py) to understand the numbers in the logged tuple.
-You may write a simple script to aggregate the throughput metrics across all hosts.
+We provide a simple script [`parse_results.py`](parse_results.py) to aggregate the throughput metrics across all hosts for your reference.

+## Reproducing Results in Paper

+We ran a multitude of experiments to obtain results presented in the paper.
+Given the intricate nature of fault tolerance in distributed training, we regret that we cannot offer an end-to-end script to execute all experiments and generate the results.
+However, to ensure reproducibility, we have provided a comprehensive [list of configurations](EXP_CONFIGS.md) used in our experiments.

+To replicate our results, please refer to the [Bulk Run (Experiments)](#bulk-run-experiments) section and perform a bulk run for each specified configuration.
+By following these instructions, you should be able to obtain results consistent with those reported in the paper.

 ## Support
 We graciously acknowledge support from the National Science Foundation (NSF) in the form of a Graduate Research Fellowship (DGE-1745016 and